-This week’s post will introduce you to Helen Morehead, the third (but not the least) influential presence in Pamela L. Travers’s early life.
-The post is inspired by the story of “Aunt Sass”, a semi-autobiographical and truly exquisite testimony about Pamela’s memorable great aunt.
+This week’s post is inspired by the story of “Aunt Sass”, a semi-autobiographical and truly exquisite testimony about Pamela L. Travers’s memorable great aunt.

-Pamela’s mother, Margaret, found herself financially unsupported and overwhelmed by the task of raising three young children alone.
+Pamela L. Travers’s mother, Margaret Goff, found herself financially unsupported and overwhelmed by the task of raising three young children alone.
 Great Aunt Ellie (the sister of Pamela’s grandfather) came to the rescue and took the role of the directing and protecting figure in Margaret’s and her children’s lives.
 The grieving family, anxious about its future, moved in temporarily with Ellie and her two dogs, Badger and Tinker.
 The first meal at Aunt Ellie’s house seems to have been forever carved into Pamela’s psyche: